 24. DIRECTOR'S RESPONSIBILITY STATEMENT

-ii) The directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of thefinancial year and of the profit or loss of the Company for that period.
+ii) The directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that were reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit or loss of the Company for that period.

 iii) The directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities.

-Based on the framework of internal financial controls established and maintained by theCompany work performed by the internal statutory and secretarial auditors reviewsperformed by the management and the relevant Board Committees the Board in concurrence with the AuditCommittee is of the opinion that the Company's internal financial controls were adequateoperational and effective as on March 312020.
+Based on the framework of internal financial controls established and maintained by theCompany work performed by the internal statutory auditors reviews performed by themanagement and the relevant Board Committees the Board in concurrence with the AuditCommittee is of the opinion that the Company's internal financial controls were adequateoperational and effective as on March 312020.

 25. RELATED PARTY TRANSACTIONS:

 All related party transactions that were entered into during the financial year were onarm's length basis and were in the ordinary course of the business.
 There are nomaterially significant related party transactions made by the company with Promoters KeyManagerial Personnel or other designated persons which may have potential conflict withinterest of the company at large.

-All Related Party Transactions are placed before the Audit and Risk ManagementCommittee as also to theBoard for prior approval.
-Omnibus approval was obtained semiannually for transactions which are of repetitive in nature.
-A statement containingdetails of all transactions enteredinto pursuant to omnibus approval are placed beforethe Audit and Risk Management Committee and the Board forreview and approval on a quarterly basis.
+All Related Party Transactions are placed before the Audit Committee as also to theBoard for prior approval.
+Omnibus approval was obtained every half year for transactionswhich are of repetitive nature.
+A statement containing details of all transactions enteredinto pursuant to omnibus approval are placed before the Audit Committee and the Board forreview and approval on a quarterly basis.

-There were no material significant related party transactions entered between the CompanyDirectors management or their relatives.
-All thecontracts/arrangements/transactions entered into by the Company with the related parties during the financial year 2017-18 were in the ordinary course of business and on anarms length basis.
+There were no material related party transactions entered between the CompanyDirectors management or their relatives.
+All the contracts/arrangements/transactionsentered into by the Company with the related parties during the financial year 2019-20were in the ordinary course of business and on an arm's length basis.
 In our opinion therewere no material transactions that warrant a disclosure in this report.

 Accordingly particulars of contracts or arrangements with related parties referred toin Section 188(1) along with the justification for entering into such contract orarrangement in Form AOC-2 does not form a part of this report.

-NOMINATION AND REMUNERATION POLICY
+26. NOMINATION AND REMUNERATION POLICY

 The Board has on the recommendation of the Nomination & Remuneration Committeeframed a policy for selection and appointment of Directors Senior Management and theirremuneration including criteria for determining qualifications positive attributes andother matters provided under sub section (3) of section 178 of the Companies Act 2013.
 TheRemuneration Policy is annexed to this report as Annexure B. The said policy alternativelycan also be accessed on the website of the Company at the following link:

 27. CODE OF CONDUCT

 The Board of Directors has approved a Code of Conduct which is applicable to theMembers of the Board and specified employees in the course of day to day businessoperations of the company.
-The Company believes in "Zero Tolerance" againstbribery corruption and unethical dealings / behavior in any form and the Board has laiddown certain directives to counter such acts.
-Such code of conduct has also been placed onthe Companys website.
+The Company believes in Zero Tolerance againstbribery corruption and unethical dealings / behavior in any form and the Board has laiddown certain directives to counter such acts.
+Such code of conduct has also been placed onthe Company's website.
 The Code lays down the standard procedure of business conduct whichis expected to be followed by the Directors and the designated employees in their businessdealings and in particular on matters relating to integrity in the work place in businesspractices and in dealing with stakeholders.
-The Code gives guidance on theexpected behaviour from an employee in a given situation and the reporting structure.
-Allthe Board Members and the Senior Management personnel have confirmed compliance with the Code.
+The Code gives guidance on the expectedbehavior from an employee in a given situation and the reporting structure.
+All the BoardMembers and the Senior Management personnel have confirmed compliance with the Code.

 28. VIGIL MECHANISM / WHISTLE BLOWER POLICY

 The Company has a Vigil Mechanism Policy to deal with instances of fraud andmismanagement if any.
-Staying true to our core values being committed to high standardsof Corporate Governance and stakeholder responsibility the said policy ensures thatstrict confidentiality is maintained in respect of whistle blowers whilst dealing withconcerns and also specified that no discrimination will be meted out to any person for agenuinely raised concern and also provides a direct access to the Chairman of the Auditand Risk Management Committee.
-During the year under review none of the personnel has beendenied access to the Chairman of Audit Committee.
+Staying true to our core values being committed to high standardsof Corporate Governance and stakeholder responsibility the said policy ensures thatstrict confidentiality is maintained in respect of whistle blowers whilst dealing withconcerns and also specified that no discrimination will be meted out to any person for agenuinely raised concern and also provides a direct access to the Chairman of the AuditCommittee.
+During the year under review none of the personnel has been denied access tothe Chairman of Audit Committee.